Guidance for Applicants for a Driver's Licence

 Applicants are reminded that, to operate a private hire vehicle, they must first be licensed as a Private Hire Operator.
 Before submitting such an application, they must contact the Planning Department with regard to the change of use of the property.

-Please note that Eden District Council is under a duty to protect the public funds it administers and, to this end, may use the information provided in making a licence application for the purposes of preventing and detecting fraud.
+Please note that we are under a duty to protect the public funds it administers and, to this end, may use the information provided in making a licence application for the purposes of preventing and detecting fraud.
 For the same purposes, it may also share the information with other public bodies responsible for auditing or administering public funds.
 For further information, see the National Fraud Initiative page on our website or contact a member of the licensing team.

 Wheelchair Accessible Vehicles

-According to our records, a number of licensed vehicles are wheelchair accessible - see list for full details.
+Licensed wheelchair accessible vehicles list is compiled from our records.
 If you notice any apparent error or omission in the list, please contact a member of the Licensing Team.

 For further information